Replate2/Backend-Node/README.md

 - status code [200] (successful to get  list of users )
 - status code [500] (server or database error)

+All the other endpoints are in the link:

 https://documenter.getpostman.com/view/12184518/TVCb3q61